langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

     review_action, review_data = human_review

     # Approve the tool call and continue
-    if review_data == "approve":
+    if review_action == "continue":
         return Command(goto="run_tool")

     # Modify the tool call manually and then continue
     elif review_action == "update":
         ...
         updated_msg = get_updated_msg(review_data)
-        # Remember that modify an existing message you will need
+        # Remember that to modify an existing message you will need
-        # pass the message with a matching ID.
+        # to pass the message with a matching ID.
         return Command(goto="run_tool", update={"messages": [updated_message]})

     # Give natural language feedback, and then pass that back to the agent